EduFdezSoy/claim-o-matic/README.md

+I've been using this for like two years, now I've moved to something better, see you, space cowboy.
+___
 # claim-o-matic

 Just a form made with Bulma and Font Awesome and an "admin" page to list the entries and delete them.